macimax/WIKI_STEPMANIA/MessageCommands.md

 ### MenuTimerExpiredMessageCommand

 Triggered when the timer reaches 0.
+(Why this even exists is unknown)

 # ActorScroller specific